vharsh97/blaze_app/README.md

 # Blaze - A Flutter app to detect fire and smoke.
 <p>This project was completed by <a href="https://www.linkedin.com/">Harshvardhan raj</a> and <a href="https://reshamas.github.io">Amit kuamr jha</a>.
-This article details how to create a web and mobile app for custom object detection.  .</p>
+This article details how to create a web and mobile app for custom object detection.</p>

 ## Machine Learning powered Android Application
 This application can detect objects in any of the three ways:
   * Image choosen from Gallery